William-Lake/E4WizardDemo/README.md

  2. On the "Overview" tab, in the "Testing" section, under item "2.
 Test the product by launching a runtime instance of it:", click the first link - "Launch an Eclipse Application".

 ----------

-### Important Classes

- - ButtonHolder
-	 - The first page you are greeted with when you open the program.
-Hosts the primary button which triggers launching the Wizard.
- - OpenWizard
-	 - The class that runs when the button on the main page is pressed.
-It creates and opens the Wizard.
- - WizardDemo
-	 - This is the class that instantiates, organizes, and serves up all the pages that make up your Wizard.
- - Various WizardPages
-	 - I.e. WizardDemoPage1, WizardDemoPage2A, WizardDemoPage2B
-	 - These classes each represent one custom WizardPage, in essence describing how they will look and some of their inherent functionality.

 ### Important Application.e4xmi features